dlemfh/json-summarizer/README.md

 # -v means --invert-match, i.e. see all non-comment lines only
 ```

-Or use a script like following, to summarize all json files in directory:
+Or use a script like so, to summarize all json files in directory:

 ```sh
 for f in *.json; do                 # For all json files: